 CONTENT WARNING: breakups, negative self-talk, depression, anxiety, invasive thoughts, self doubt

 A new-ish relationship (7 weeks or so) of mine ended yesterday.
 It was an online DD/lg connection and “Daddy” cut me loose.
-He wasn’t cruel, he didn’t belabour it.
-It was tidy and kind and reasonable.
-I was taking up a lot of time and energy that he no longer had for me.
-Totally fine.
+He didn’t belabour it.
+It was tidy with no room for questions or negotiations.
 I didn’t freak out or take cheap shots.
 I told him I understood and I hoped he found what he needed.
-I made some distance (unfollowed on some, but not all, social media channels, changed my bios, deleted the app we talked on, etc.) I was rational.
+I made some distance (unfollowed on social media channels, changed my bios, deleted the app we talked on, etc.) I was rational.
 Calm even, for awhile.

 But then the sting started to set in.
 Then the sting made way for an ache, and the ache made way for the pressure, and the pressure built up in my head and chest like steam trapped and desperate for release.
 This is what that agonizing pressure looked like when I hit the release valve and it all came swirling out:

 - I’m a shitty sub and I should give up looking for DD/lg connections

 - If I’m a shitty sub, does that also make me a shitty Switch?
 Probably.